buying music in high-resolution audio formats

 • Qobuz (the high-res streamingit across service also offers a store for downloads): album for only $22.09 , even cheaper at lower resolutions.
 The big plus is you can buy individual tracks.

 So Qobuz it is, $5.18 for “All I Want” and “My Old Man.”
-This may seem like a lot, but I was paying more for 45 RPM singles in today’s money (The $1 a single cost in 1970 is now worth about $7).
+This may seem like a lot, but I used to pay more for 45 RPM singles in today’s money (the $1 that a single cost in 1970 is now worth about $7!).
 Alas Qobuz has a $0.52 fee for paying with PayPal.
-The two songs are 70 MB each, about 10 times bigger than a quality MP3 encoding!
+The two songs are 70 MB each, about 10 times bigger than a quality MP3 encoding.
+(I remember the breakthrough when Macromedia was able to fit a song onto a floppy disk with MP3 compression.)

 Sounds good…

 There’s still a bit of soft crackling-but-not-like cellophane behind her voice 😢, though much less behind the piano.
 What’s going on?
-I’ve heard it on a friend’s high-end stereo too.
+I’ve heard this noise on a friend’s high-end stereo too.
 Is this intermodulation distortion in audio systems or is it inherent in the recording?
-Otherwise the digital soundstage feels wider: there’s none of the overlap of the left and right channels that you get when two angled walls are pushing a diamond on a thin cantilever from side-to-side.
+Otherwise the digital soundstage feels wider: there’s none of the overlap of the left and right channels that you get when two angled walls are pushing a diamond on a thin cantilever from side-to-side in a piece of vinyl.
 The details are clearer than my vinyl, but it doesn’t have that vinyl warmth… which might just be the rolled-off treble and overlapping stereo channels.
 Who knows.
 I just want songs I love to sound amazing without worrying about the details.

 Own or stream?

-I really should upgrade to Qobuz from YouTube Music (formerly Google Play Music YouTube Gold Red Premium) so I can listen to music in hi-res audio without buying the track, and get a discount if I do buy it.
+I really should upgrade to Qobuz from YouTube Music (formerly Google Play Music YouTube Gold Red Premium) so I can listen to music in hi-res audio without buying the track, and get a discount if I do buy it; and Qobuz integrates with the Roon audio player.
 Especially now that YouTube family membership is $23 a month.
-But then I read comments on another YouTube video about music from all the people complaining about incessant ads.
+But then I read comments on YouTube videos about music from all the people complaining about incessant ads.
 By paying I never see any ads, even on a Roku TV streamer where I can’t run the great uBlock Origin ad-blocker for Firefox.

 Digital taste test